cloudvista/vaa/readme.md

 ## Analytics Approach
 To provide a modern, centralized cloud-based platform for veteran healthcare delivery, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services (AWS).
-By itsself, this migration ("lift-and-shift") of VistA to the AWS Cloud does not change VistA or any end-user functionality.
+By itsself, this migration of VistA to the AWS Cloud ("lift-and-shift") does not change VistA any applications or functionality.
 However, VistA's new platform in the AWS Cloud provides over 200 new features and capabilities to VistA that can be used to improve veteran care quality, efficiency, and access.
 (See: [AWS Overview](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html))

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/vista-to-vaec.svg" width="700">